-The Prime Minister and the other members of the Government may be heard at any moment by the National Assembly and by its commissions.
+The Prime Minister and the other members of the Government may be heard at any moment by the National Assembly and its commissions.
 They may be assisted by collaborators.

-The President of the Republic, the Deputies and the Prime Minister have the right of amendment.
+The President of the Republic, the Prime Minister and the Deputies have the right of amendment.
 The amendments of the President of the Republic are presented by the Prime Minister and the other members of the Government.